Nicole Kidman, Brie Larson Explain Their Unusual Reactions At The 2017 Oscars

 What are your thoughts on Nicole Kidman’s and Brie Larson’s reactions at the 2017 Oscars?
 Sound off below in the comments section.

-[Featured images by Frazer Harrison/Getty Images]
+[Featured Images by Frazer Harrison/Getty Images]